Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about security and privacy

 It is a cryptographic technique that allows encrypted data to be sorted or compared while maintaining the original data order \cite{agrawal2004order}.
 The core property of OPE is that for any two values $i, j$ in a range $R$, if $i < j$, then the encrypted values $f(i) < f(j)$, where $f$ is the OPE function.
 This property is crucial for decision trees, which compare feature values to make splitting decisions.

 In \cite{han2022lightweight}, order-preserving encryption (OPE) is employed to protect data privacy while enabling the training of decision trees in federated incremental learning.
-Traditional OPE algorithms may provide weaker security than common encryption methods, as they preserve the size relationships of the cipher text.
-To mitigate this, a practically order-preserving encoding (POPE) mechanism is proposed to add random noise to the encrypted data to enhance privacy.
-The encryption function with POPE can be expressed as:
+Traditional OPE algorithms may provide weaker security than common encryption methods, as they preserve the size relationships of the ciphertext.
+To mitigate this, a practically order-preserving encoding mechanism is proposed to add random noise to the encrypted data to enhance privacy.

-where $K_i$ is a parameter for attribute $a_i$, $x[a_i]$ is the value of attribute $a_i$ in sample $x$, $Lap(\frac{1}{\epsilon})$ generates noise from the Laplace distribution with parameter $\epsilon$, and $A(x)$ is the set of attributes in sample $x$.
 This noise helps to achieve differential privacy, which is a formal framework for protecting the privacy of individual data points in a dataset.
 To further improve the efficiency of the solution and reduce storage overhead, a regional counting method is introduced.
 This method divides the values of a feature into different groups and uses the group mean to denote the feature value of the group.
 The encryption function is then applied to these group means rather than to individual data points.
 This strategy not only maintains model accuracy but also enhances privacy by reducing the granularity of the data that is exposed to potential attackers.
-The use of OPE in combination with POPE and regional counting allows for the training of federated incremental decision trees with strong privacy guarantees while maintaining high efficiency.
+The use of OPE in regional counting allows for the training of federated incremental decision trees with strong privacy guarantees while maintaining high efficiency.